 Why did you join the RBSRA Committee?

 Squash is in my blood – I am a massive fan.
 Having played all my life, I felt it was time to give back to a sport that has given me so much fun and reward.
 So, in 2021, when ex-chairman Sandy Burnett retired, I agreed to take over.
-My mission is to bring squash back to the popular levels in Berkshire not seen since the 80s.
+My mission is to bring Berkshire squash back to the popularity levels not seen since the 80s.
 It’s a brilliant, healthy, social and entertaining game that will grow further given the right support and encouragement.

 With the game in decline, and such fond memories from my Berkshire junior days, I felt the time was right to try and grow squash in the county.
 One of my first tasks was to agree our Mission, Purpose and Vision – please see the ‘About Us’ page for details.
 I hope that all Berkshire players can support the committee to achieve our vision and make squash in Berkshire great again.